Scientists Who Want To Study Climate Engineering Shun Trump

 "To the extent you're in a political setting where misinformation about climate change is being spread, efforts to cut emissions are being undermined or threatened," Parson told NPR, "then that suggests the possibility that the risks of pursuing research of this kind might actually outweigh the benefits."

-With the Trump administration advocating cuts for climate science, it's unlikely they'll face a decision of whether or not to turn down funding.
-In fact, many who think it's important to start studying ways to engineer the climate are now turning to private groups and philanthropists — which are increasingly serious about supporting such research.
+With the Trump administration advocating cuts for climate science, it's unlikely they'll face a decision of whether to turn down funding.
+In fact, many who think it's important to start studying ways to engineer the climate are now turning to private groups and philanthropists, which are increasingly serious about supporting such research.

-And the elephant in the room was the recent change in the American government's policy toward climate change.
+And the elephant in the room was the recent change in the U.S. government's policy toward climate change.

-"I just don't think that right now the U. S. should be federally funding this," Holly Buck, a researcher at Cornell University told the group.
+"I just don't think that right now the U. S. should be federally funding this," Holly Buck, a researcher at Cornell University, told the group.
 "I don't think we can legitimately put federal money into this right now."

 Some would prefer that no research be done at all.

-"Given that resources for research are finite, the question is to where we as a society should allocate these funds, and hence where societal attention should be directed," Rose Cairns of the University of Sussex, said.
+"Given that resources for research are finite, the question is to where we as a society should allocate these funds, and hence where societal attention should be directed," said Rose Cairns of the University of Sussex.
 "The very existence of significant research programs, whatever their impact on the physical environment, will fundamentally alter in unpredictable ways the social and political context in which climate governance of the future will be conducted."

 She pointed to potential problems that might occur if anyone ever wanted to try this on a large-scale: How could all the nations of the world ever agree on the "right" temperature for the planet?
 And if climate engineering ever got started, couldn't it be blamed for bad weather — and perhaps even start an international conflict, if one country took unilateral climate action?